-Review Article of International Journal of Animal Research
+Review Article of American Journal of Biotechnology and Bioinformatics

 Review on the use of Bacteriophages as a promising way of mitigating the crisis of Antimicrobial resistance